 Chomsky (2004) proposes that adjunction is the result of an operation PAIR-MERGE, which yields asymmetric (ordered) pairs rather than symmetric (unordered) sets, permitting the identification of an adjunct in a phrase-modifier configuration.
-PAIR-MERGE may also be required for unstructured coordination (as in John is tall, happy, hungry, bored with TV, etc.), a construction that was recognized as problematic in the earliest work in GG, due to the apparent absence of internal hierarchical organization.
-Even unrestricted rewriting systems cannot generate these expressions, nor can transformations (see Lasnik & Uriagereka 2012 for a critical review of some proposals in Chomsky & Miller 1963).24
+PAIR-MERGE may also be required for unstructured coordination (as in John is tall, happy, hungry, bored with TV, etc.), a construction that was recognized as problematic in the earliest work in GG, due to the apparent absence of internal hierarchical organization: even unrestricted rewriting systems cannot generate these expressions, nor can transformations (see Lasnik & Uriagereka 2012 for a critical review of some proposals in Chomsky & Miller 1963).24

 PAIR-MERGE is a formally distinct operation from simplest MERGE, hence raises problems of evolvability.
 Ideally, it could be shown to be dispensable.
-We do not take up the challenge here; for some suggestive work on adjunction that does not invoke special operations (but at the cost of introducing other stipulations), see Hunter 2015.
+We do not take up the challenge here; for some suggestive work on adjunction that does not invoke special operations (but at the cost of introducing other stipulations), see Hunter (2015).
 As for parenthesis, it seems to us that the only principled approach consistent with evolvability considerations relegates the phenomenon entirely to discourse pragmatics, obviating the need to enrich UG with special operations.
-That is, parenthetical expressions, which are frequently elliptical, are generated independently and interpolated or juxtaposed only in production (see Ott & Onea 2015, Ott 2016a,b).
+On this view, parenthetical expressions (which are frequently elliptical) are generated independently and interpolated or juxtaposed only in production (see Ott & Onea 2015; Ott 2016a,b).

-Traditionally, adjunction is also assumed to be involved in head movement (HM),25 but such an approach has several unwelcome consequences (Chomsky 2015:12ff.; also Carstens et al. 2016).
+Traditionally, adjunction is also assumed to be involved in head movement (HM), 25 but such an approach has several unwelcome consequences (Chomsky 2015: 12ff.; also Carstens et al. 2016).
 HM violates principles of minimal computation and cannot be implemented by simplest MERGE, given its countercyclic character.
-It also typically lacks semantic effects, at least for the core cases of verb raising.
-This vacuity and the fact that the configurations standardly described in terms of HM are highly variable across languages suggest that at least some instances of HM might fall within the mapping to PHON (as suggested in Chomsky 2001 and supported by specific arguments in Zwart 2017 and elsewhere), although there are interesting arguments to the contrary (e.g., Roberts 2010).26 Other cases might reduce to core-syntactic IM, in line with proposals in Toyoshima 2000 and Matushansky 2006.
-We believe that a fresh take on the relevant phenomena is needed, based on the recognition that traditional implementations of HM are in fact problems restated in technical terms rather than solutions.
+It also typically lacks semantic effects, at least for the core cases of

-24 A possible analysis of unstructured coordination that avoids these problems could take each AP in the above example to be an elliptical 'afterthought' expression in the sense of Ott & De Vries 2016, Ott 2016.
+- 24. A possible analysis of unstructured coordination that avoids these problems could take each AP in the above example to be an elliptical 'afterthought' expression in the sense of Ott & De Vries (2016), Ott (2016).
 This would capture the central properties of the construction: infinite iterability and individual predication of each AP of the subject.
-For reasons of space, we cannot explore this idea further here.

-25 See Epstein et al. 2016a on PAIR-MERGE as a mechanism for affixation.
+For reasons of space, we cannot explore this idea further here. - 25.
+See Epstein et al. (2016a) on PAIR-MERGE as a mechanism for affixation.